RPIP-79: Faster Withdrawal Credentials Check Source

 Security Considerations

-A fraud proof only succeeds if an earlier deposit with the same pubkey and valid signature exists.
+A fraud proof only succeeds if another deposit with the same pubkey and valid signature exists.
 Compared to the legacy oDAO scrub system and the beacon state proof system, the threat model is therefore essentially unchanged: an adversary who cannot sign as the validator cannot cause dissolution.
-The main caveat introduced by this proposal is that any prior valid deposit for the same pubkey at prestake time, including one that used correct withdrawal credentials, will cause a dissolve.
+The main caveat introduced by this proposal is that back-running with incorrect withdrawal credentials also leads to dissolution.

 Incorrect implementation of the fraud-proof verifier could allow either false positives (dissolving honest validators) or false negatives (failing to detect prior valid deposits).